Jonas Gahr Støre: Ukraine

-Following the deployment of Russian troops to Eastern Ukraine, Støre expresssd concerns about the situation and also condemned the actions by Russia.
+Following the deployment of Russian troops to Eastern Ukraine, Støre expressed concerns about the situation and also condemned the actions by Russia.
 He also criticised Russian President Vladimir Putin's speech where Russia recognised the Donetsk and Luhansk people's republics as independent countries, and Sergei Lavrov's further comments.

 On 27 February, Støre and members of his cabinet announced that Norway would be freezing the Government Pension Fund of Norway's investment in Russia.
 A process to pull the Oil Fund out of the country over time was also initiated.

 On 31 March, Støre had an hour-long phone call with Putin after taking the initiative to do so with Nordic and European allies and the United States.
-He described the conversation as "possible to reach out" to Putin, and urged him to end the war in Ukraine.
+He described the conversation as "possible to reach out" to Putin, and urged him to end the invasion of Ukraine.
 He also urged him to open humanitarian corridors in Mariupol and that the war required a negotiated solution.